 It might seem like this issue is out of your control, but there are some steps you can take to mitigate any potential problems.

 Again, properly packaging your freight before shipping is of the utmost importance.
 When your cargo is packaged safely, your risk of damage is reduced.
-Consider adding insulated thermal blankets to protect your shipment while at docking facilities during transit.
+Consider adding insulated thermal blankets to protect your shipment while at the docking facilities during transit.
 Download your free Guide to Freight Packaging here.

 1. Not Securing Temperature-Controlled Shipping Capacity Early